-On the study of the behavior of the rich citizens on their habits of buying cars, it was found that a good chunk does not go for gaudy automobiles and see practicality as their first priority.
-First things first, let us define the bracket of individuals we are talking about as being wealthy is a variable term.
-The individuals having an income bracket of more than $200,000 a year are included in the list.
-These can be content with a 2021 Lexus RX 350 as well, however, even a luxury barge will not make them stand out amongst the ‘normal’ individuals, so a Bimmer is surely not enough!
+In the study of the behavior of rich citizens regarding buying cars, it was found that a good chunk does not go for gaudy automobiles and sees practicality as their first priority.
+First, let us define the bracket of individuals we are talking about as being wealthy, which is a variable term.
+Individuals with an income bracket of more than $200,000 a year are included in the list.
+These can be content with a 2021 Lexus RX 350 as well; however, even a luxury barge will not make them stand out amongst the ‘normal’ individuals, so a Bimmer is surely not enough!

 Cars and trucks are some of the most fun things the rich can buy and experience the inexperienced.
-It was found that apart from catering status symbols, most of the wealthy people prefer practical SUVs, something like a 2021 BMW X5or a pick-up truck over high-performance sports cars.
-Driving a Ford F-150 pick-up wagon is more preferable to the Audi R8 Coupe or a Lamborghini Huracan.
+It was found that apart from catering status symbols, most wealthy people prefer practical SUVs, something like a 2021 BMW X5 or a pick-up truck, over high-performance sports cars.
+Driving a Ford F-150 pick-up wagon is preferable to driving an Audi R8 Coupe or a Lamborghini Huracan.

 It does not imply that the wealthy do not appreciate luxury.
 Most wealthy people go for luxury options as additional packages to make the cars more appealing.